 1765 – Volta had reached 20 years of age.
 His wealthy friend Giulio Cesare Gattoni had built a physics laboratory in his home.
 For several years he kindly allowed Volta to do experiments in this laboratory.

 1765 – Volta wrote his first scientific paper, which he addressed to Giambatista Beccaria, about static electricity generated by rubbing different substances together – i.e. triboelectricity.

 1769 – Volta published a dissertation titled On the Attractive Force of the Electric Fire, and on the Phenomena Dependent On It, which he sent to Beccaria.
 He discussed his ideas on the causes of electrical attraction and repulsion and compared these with gravity.
 He set out his position that, like gravity, static electricity involved action at a distance.
 The main scientists influencing his thinking were Isaac Newton, Roger Boscovich, Benjamin Franklin and Giambatista Beccaria himself.

 1771 – Volta read Joseph Priestley’s 1767 review of scientific research on electricity.
 He learned that some discoveries he had made recently had already been made by others.

 1774 – Volta began work overseeing schools in Como.
 He said that teaching in Como’s classrooms should be modernized.
 He wanted the children to spend more time learning science and modern languages.

 1775 – Volta began teaching experimental physics in Como’s public grammar school, where he worked until 1778.

 1775 – Volta wrote a letter to Joseph Priestley.
-He explained how he had invented a device which was a source of static electricity: the electricity could be transferred to other objects.
+He explained how he had invented a device that produced static electricity: the electricity could be transferred to other objects.
 We call this device the electrophorus.
 Volta wanted to know if the device was a new invention.
 Priestly told him Johann Wilcke had invented such a device in 1762, but Volta had invented it independently.
 Priestley encouraged Volta to keep up his interesting research work.